pynufft/pynufft/README.md

 The speed of pynufft is suboptimal, because FFTW is currently unsupported in Numpy/Scipy.

-However, you can download commercial Python packages to accelerate pynufft.
-These commercial packages such as Anaconda or Intel Python are free for
+However, pynufft can enjoy the full speed of MKL FFT inside the Anaconda Python environment.

 ## Other nufft implementations in Python: